keypair34/notwallet/CONTRIBUTING.md

-# Contributing to Not - Crypto Wallet
+# Contributing to NotWallet Crypto

-Thank you for your interest in contributing to **Not - Crypto Wallet**!
+Thank you for your interest in contributing to **NotWallet Crypto**!
 Our vision is to build a secure, user-friendly, and privacy-focused Solana wallet—open to everyone, just like MetaMask is for Ethereum.

 We welcome contributions of all kinds: code, documentation, design, bug reports, feature requests, and community support.